Starnop/md/Welcome file.md

 ## Overview

-This document shows how to easily install a Kubernetes cluster with Pouch as the container runtime.
+This document shows how to easily install a Kubernetes cluster with Pouch as the container runtime in China.

 ![pouch_with_kubernetes](../static_files/pouch_with_kubernetes.png)